How Common Are Auto Accident Cases That Involve Large Trucks On New York Roadways?

 What Is The Timeframe That I Have To File A Personal Injury Claim After Being Involved In A Trucking Accident Case In New York?

 If you are involved in a trucking accident in New York, the timeframe or statute of limitations, is three years.
 It is not any different for a truck accident than it would be for an auto accident.
 Therefore, the general rule of thumb for most personal injury claims in New York is three years.
 There are a couple of important exceptions.
 For instance, if it is an incident involving a state, municipal, or local governmental entity, the timeframe is limited in two important ways.
 One, you only have one year and 90 days, not three years, to file a claim.
 Two, your ability to file that claim is contingent upon giving the municipal entity notice of your claim.
 You must give notice and file the notice of the claim within 90 days of the incident.
 Most of the time, people are unaware of these specifics.
 Therefore, you have been involved in a truck or car accident, or any type of injury claim involving a governmental entity, you need to contact a lawyer as quickly as possible.

-For more information on Trucking Accident Cases In New York, an initial consultation is your next best step.
+For more information on Trucking Accident Cases In New York, a free consultation is your next best step.
 Get the information and legal answers you are seeking by calling (845) 208-2444 today.

 Call For Free Consultation